DP-SPRT: Differentially Private Sequential Probability Ratio Tests: On with Laplace Noise

 \section{On \dpsprt{} with Laplace Noise}

 While using \dpsprt{} with Gaussian noise provides RDP guarantees, some applications require the stronger guarantee of pure $\epsilon$-DP.
 By examining a lower bound on the sample complexity, we argue that our instance of \dpsprt{} with Laplace noise is actually near-optimal in some regimes.
-We then propose further enhancements using sub-sampling. \begin{corollary}[Sample Complexity of \dpsprt{} with Laplace Noise] For \dpsprt{} with Laplace noise, using the parameters from Table \ref{tab:noise_implementations}, the function $N$ in Theorem \ref{thm:sc_general} satisfies:

-\end{corollary} The bound has two components: one reflecting the statistical difficulty of hypothesis testing (as in non-private settings) and another quantifying the cost of ensuring differential privacy, with $\gamma$ controlling their trade-off.
+We then propose further enhancements using sub-sampling. \begin{corollary}[Sample Complexity of \dpsprt{} with Laplace Noise] For \dpsprt{} with Laplace noise, using the parameters from Table \ref{tab:noise_implementations}, the function $N$ in Theorem \ref{thm:sc_general} satisfies: { } \end{corollary} The bound has two components: one reflecting the statistical difficulty of hypothesis testing (as in non-private settings) and another quantifying the cost of ensuring differential privacy, with $\gamma$ controlling their trade-off.
 The full derivation appears in Appendix~\ref{appendix:sample-complexity-proofs}.